kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ### Enable HTTP Health Checks

-A [Google Network Load Balancer](https://cloud.google.com/compute/docs/load-balancing/network) will be used to distribute traffic across the three API servers and allow each API server to terminate TLS connections and validate client certificates.
-The network load balancer only supports HTTP health checks which means the HTTPS endpoint exposed by the API server cannot be used.
+Our [OCI Load Balancer](https://docs.oracle.com/en-us/iaas/Content/Balance/Concepts/balanceoverview.htm) will be used to distribute traffic across the three API servers and allow each API server to terminate TLS connections and validate client certificates.
+OCI Load Balancers only supports HTTP health checks which means the HTTPS endpoint exposed by the API server cannot be used.
 As a workaround the nginx webserver can be used to proxy HTTP health checks.
-In this section nginx will be installed and configured to accept HTTP health checks on port `80` and proxy the connections to the API server on `https://127.0.0.1:6443/healthz`.
+In this section nginx will be installed and configured to accept HTTP health checks on port `8888` and proxy the connections to the API server on `https://127.0.0.1:6443/healthz`.

 > The `/healthz` API server endpoint does not require authentication by default.